Career Coaching: How to Achieve Career Goals with a Career Coach?

 You can't name five of your strengths.

-You don't know what to do in life, and you have trouble defining your expectations.
+You don't know what to do in life, and you have trouble defining your career aspirations.

 Your job doesn't give you a sense of satisfaction; it's just an unpleasant duty.

-You would like to change something in your professional life, but you don't really know how.
+You would like to take the next step in your career journey, but you don't really know how to start.

 You don't want to change your job, but you're having trouble finding your way in the current situation.